 If possible, repairing failing exterior shutters may be the most advantageous route.
 Sometimes all that is necessary is filling small cracks and repainting confined areas.
 Extensive damage may not be worth the cost and time necessary to fix, prep and paint dilapidated shutters.

 If the infected area is isolated, fixing the panel could be the most practical solution to avoid mounting replacement shutters.
 Completely carve out the portion of soft material.
 Allow to rest in a dry area for several days before patching with Bondo, or similar product.
 After the patch hardens, sand smooth to surface level, then prime and paint the external shutter.

 Exterior shutter repair will often only delay the inevitable.
 Once the decline begins, it is difficult to arrest the entire deterioration process.
 Continue to monitor the health of all wooden window shutters to detect decline.

 Matching just one or two exterior shutters on a house can be, and most likely will be, difficult.
 Finding a company to manufacture a new shutter with the exact same specifications as the old panel is not impossible.
 However, there will certainly be a very hefty price tag to that request.

-Before making a big investment to custom match wood shutters, consider options that may be just close enough, and far less pricy.
+Before making a big investment to custom match exterior shutters, consider options that may be just close enough, and far less pricey.
 To prepare for a comparison, obtain the following specifications.